frederic-benoist/fbsample-advconfig/Readme.md

 ## Licensing

-This source file is subject to the Academic Free License (AFL 3.0) that is bundled with this package in the file LICENSE.txt.
-It is also available through the world-wide-web at this URL: http://opensource.org/licenses/afl-3.0.php
+This source file is subject to the Academic Free License (AFL 3.0) that is available through the world-wide-web at this URL: http://opensource.org/licenses/afl-3.0.php
 If you did not receive a copy of the license and are unable to obtain it through the world-wide-web, please send an email